 To add a satisfying boost of protein to these Double Chocolate Protein Cookies, I used LIV Body Lean Vegan Protein in German Chocolate.
 I love that this protein has no artificial additives and is low carb and low fat.
 It also has added probiotics and organic superfoods (and it tastes delicious)!
-Use my code “NOEXCUSES” for 20% off all LIV Body products on their website: https://livbody.com/collections/all
+Use my code “SARAHWILKINS” for free shipping on all LIV Body products on their website: https://livbody.com/collections/all

 You should also be able to use a whey concentrate, whey-casein blend, plant-based blend, or soy isolate in this recipe.
 You may just need to adjust the amount of liquid to get a thick, rollable dough!

 To sweeten these cookies, I used my favorite organic stevia blend that’s twice as sweet as sugar.
 I love that this particular brand is cost-effective and has no aftertaste!
 I’ve tried a lot of stevia sweeteners that claim not to have an aftertaste but do – and I can assure you this one is high-quality and does not.

 That said, if you just can’t have stevia, you can used twice as much granulated erythritol, granulated monk fruit, coconut sugar, or regular granulated sugar.
 If using honey or maple syrup, reduce the amount of liquid by the same amount of syrup or honey you add.